 Campagnolo 13 Speed Patent, 9 to 44 Tooth Cogs

 Rumors and leaks about a forthcoming Campagnolo 13 speed shifting system have been flying recently.
-Thanks to two US patent applications published on July 30, we now have a few more details of what Campy has been working on.
+Thanks to two US patent applications published on July 30, we now have a few more details thanks to the Campagnolo 13 speed patent application.
 The patent filing titled COGSET WITH INCREASING JUMP, US 2020/023105 is the most telling.
 Highlights: 13 sprockets out back, with the smallest option counting 9 teeth, the biggest at 44 teeth.

 Rolling in the Dirt

 One surprising inclusion in the patent filing is extensive discussion about the invention’s intended use: gravel riding.
 North American racing is even called-out in the filing’s Background section: